 Hootsuite, like every third party, is limited in what it can do by these API integrations, which vary by social network.
 Each social network connects to and works with Hootsuite in a different way, so the method for adding different social accounts to Hootsuite varies.
-You might also notice that certain types of streams are only available with certain social networks, the process for scheduling posts varies among different social networks, and certain social accounts disconnect more frequently than others.
-Differences in functionality arise for a variety of reasons, including:
+You might also notice that certain types of streams are only available with certain social networks, the process for scheduling posts varies by social network, and certain social accounts disconnect more frequently than others.
+Differences in functionality occur for a variety of reasons, including:

 - The connection methods between Hootsuite and different social networks

 - Features and capabilities of social networks that haven’t been made available to third parties such as Hootsuite